opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 #### Return Values:

-- true if the otoken has expired, otherwise it returns false
+- True if the otoken has expired, False if not

 ### Function `getVault(address _owner, uint256 _vaultId) → struct MarginVault.Vault public`